Sales journal

 (1).
 Posting to accounts receivable subsidiary ledger:

-At the end of each day (or immediately after the transaction has been performed), the individual entries are debited to appropriate accounts in accounts receivable subsidiary ledger.
+At the end of each day (or immediately after the transaction has been performed), the individual entries are debited to appropriate accounts in the accounts receivable subsidiary ledger.

 (2).
 Posting to general ledger: